 “It’s essentially how someone would make a recipe in their home,” Toni added.
 “If you’re using automated equipment, you’re not visually inspecting each pour.
 It means more to us that we’re doing everything by hand, ensuring every customer gets a high-quality product.”

-Much of what we offer are raw ingredients to empower customers to make their own herbal blends and natural body care products.
-But we continue to craft high-quality, organic skin creams, balms, massage oils, and other handmade items for those who are too busy or don’t have the inclination to do it themselves.
+Most of what we offer are raw ingredients to empower customers to make their own herbal blends and natural body care products.
+But we continue to craft high-quality, organic balms, herb-infused oils, and other handmade items for those who are too busy or don’t have the inclination to do it themselves.

 “We love what we do in The Kitchen,” Toni said.
 “Some days we laugh that we get paid for it.”